 Bradford South

 Lauren is well established in youth work and community arts in the district.
-She bring experience of running her own organisations, plus plenty of knowledge about running larger-scale community events.
+She has experience of running her own organisations, plus plenty of knowledge about running larger-scale community events.

 Linda Binns